junxit/us-congress-bills-113/metadata.md

 - 2014-05-08 — Considered as unfinished business. (consideration: CR H3970-3971)
 - 2014-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 297 - 117 (Roll no. 208). (text: CR 5/7/2014 H3923-3929)
 - 2014-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 297 - 117 (Roll no. 208).(text: CR 5/7/2014 H3923-3929)
+- 2014-05-12 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.